Right Back Where We Started From (album): Background and recording

 The title track was released as a single in the summer of 1975 reaching No. 8 in the UK: subsequent to its year-end US release the track would reach #5 in Adult Contemporary, #9 in Dance Music/Club Play, #46 in R&B singles and #2 on the Billboard Hot 100.
 Nightingale, spending time with her husband in Japan at the time her single gained popularity, ignored advisements from United Artists that she return to London to cut an album, accepting that advice only as the single moved up the upper half of the Billboard Hot 100 in March 1976.

 The initial recording of the "Right Back Where We Started From" single had been in a session at Central Sound, a small demo studio on Denmark Street in Camden: the basic track had then been augmented at London studios Olympic Sound, Morgan Studios, and Basing Street Studios.
 The tracks to complete the Right Back Where We Started From album were recorded at Eden Studios in Chiswick.
-(Maxine Nightingale quote:)"The ...album had to be completed in two weeks – - they wanted to rush release it in America.
+Nightingale stated, "The...album had to be completed in two weeks–they wanted to rush release it in America.
 I chose all the songs but I would have made a few production changes had I been there all the time."